 Men are given wedding bands during the wedding ceremony.
 Men’s wedding bands are traditionally simple metal rings ranging from tungsten and titanium to the more popular golds and platinum.

 We offer a unique collection of men’s bands detailed with lab-grown diamonds.
 So if your future husband is looking for some diamonds of his own, he’s able to!
 We love our Athos band, which features a double groove broken up by three lab-grown diamonds.
 This unique and modern band is crafted for a lifetime of wear.

 Our Favorite Wedding Ring Styles

-The Juliet Diamond Ring is our most dainty diamond wedding band, offered in 5 different metals and featuring 30 handset lab diamonds.
-If you have a more unique engagement ring, like our Riga 3 Stone engagement ring, we offer many matching bands that twist and curve to sit flush against your setting.
+The Juliet Diamond Ring is our most dainty diamond wedding band.
+It is offered in 5 different metals and featuring 30 handset lab diamonds.
+If you have a unique engagement ring, like our Riga 3 Stone engagement ring, we offer many matching bands that twist and curve to sit flush against your setting.
 One of our most popular engagement ring settings, the Petite Floating Gem Ring, is also featured as a bridal set.
-This is a classic style setting with stunning lab-created diamonds that extend just over halfway on both the engagement ring and matching band.
+This is a classic setting with stunning lab-created diamonds extending just over halfway on both the engagement ring and matching band.

-1 Ring or 2, It’s Up To You
+1 Ring or 2, It’s up to You

 Now that you know about wedding rings vs. engagement rings, you can decide which route to go.
 Remember, it’s you and your partner’s choice in the end.
 Find rings that will always remind you of the love shared between the two for years to come.